HarishRamBhalla/test_app/README.md

 # README

-Complete Ruby on Rails Developer
+First test repo on the Complete Ruby on Rails Developer course by Harish Bhalla

 This README would normally document whatever steps are necessary to get the application up and running.